bastien-boivin/HELP3O-binaries/README.md

 ## Purpose

-This repository automates the compilation of the original `HELP3O.FOR` source so HydroModPy—and any downstream tools that rely on HELP3O—can download a matching binary without compiling locally.
+This repository automates the compilation of the original `HELP3O.FOR` source so HydroModPy and other tools that rely on HELP3O can download a matching binary without compiling locally.
 Each workflow run creates a dated GitHub Release (for example `v2025.10`) that bundles all supported platform builds.

 ## Supported Platforms